INVISTA Supply Chain Transparency Statement

+INVISTA is a global company creating value for our customers and shareholders across a portfolio of advantaged intermediate chemical technologies, brands, differentiated fibers, polymers and products.
 INVISTA is committed to conducting business lawfully and with integrity.
 INVISTA’s commitment to integrity includes, among other things, an expectation that its suppliers not use forced labor in any of its forms, including human trafficking and slavery, to produce the products they provide to INVISTA.
+Due to the high level of sophistication that is required to produce the goods and services that INVISTA purchases to make its products, there is a low probability that human trafficking and slavery would be utilized in these industries.

 Direct Supplier Certification